 Myth 3: You can lower a very high LDL cholesterol level through diet alone.

 “If your LDL level is very high, you will need a statin or other cholesterol-lowering drug to bring it down.
-That’s because your liver makes about 75 percent of the cholesterol in your body, and diet is only responsible for 25 percent,” explains Dr. Gillinov.
+That’s because your liver makes about 75% of the cholesterol in your body, and diet is only responsible for 25%,” Dr. Gillinov explains.

 A heart-healthy diet may lower your LDL somewhat, but the addition of cholesterol-lowering medication will be important if you have very high LDL and a history of coronary artery disease.

-Myth 4: If your blood pressure is high, you’ll be able to feel it.
+Myth 4: If you have high blood pressure, you’ll be able to feel it.

 High blood pressure (hypertension) is called “the silent killer” for a reason.